rahaalizade/database-monitoring-logging-stack/README.md

 - [ ] Configure mysqld-exporter for metrics
 - [ ] Verify container health and database connectivity
 - [ ] Set up load balancer for public access
+- [ ] Create a Cronjob for create backup of the database

 ### 🔧 Deployment Steps